JTech-Labs/MonumentalMountain/README.md

 ## Releases

 For the Downloads please go to the [*`releases`*](https://github.com/JTech-Labs/MonumentalMountain/releases) section of the repo and just run the executable for your respective OS (Currently only Windows).
-There have been no releses currently.
 Alpha releases will be codenamed `"Quantum Rock"`, Beta releases will be codenamed `"Collossal Pebble"` and Stable releases will have their own codename.

 ---